gsalaman/astro_notes/journal.md

 # Intro
 These are going to be my "raw photography" running notes...in reverse cron order (latest on top).
 ******
+# 8-1-26 First light with seestar
+Although we're just past new moon, I wanted to play with this thing.
+Did some pics of the moon and M51.

+Frame resolution is 2160 pix by 3840.
+Moon is about 2000 pixels diameter...and it's 30 arc minutes (ish).
+Math:  30 arc minutes = 1800 arc seconds, so that's just under an arc secon per pixel.
+Note:  i think that's digial zoom.
+When I look at the pic, it's pretty blury at the pixel level.

+Checked out whirlpool...same frame size, and it's about 130 pixels across.
+It's 660 arc seconds across...which puts us at about 5 arc seconds per pixel.
+Hmmmm....why different?
+Wonder if there's a zoom setting.
+Specs say around 4...close enough

 # 6-11-26 Fraser
 Goal tonight was to get trifid with the carbonstar.
 Sky 5/5/3, but as of 9ish, had wispy clouds.
 Set up optimisitcally anyways.